bryceadams/Recipe-Hero/README.txt

 * New: Pagination
 * New: No Recipes Found template file
 * New: Only use /recipes/ for archive when no Recipe Page has been set (one or the other - highly requested and better for SEO too)
+* New: Custom Permalinks Base
+* New: Custom Cuisine / Course Slugs
 * i18n: Translation Files fixed / standardised
 * Bug Fix: If time <1 hour, don't show 0h
 * Bug Fix: Ingredient Plurals (and translations)